Admissions Review

 Public Ivies

-The Public Ivies are a group of US public state universities that offer an academic experience considered comparable to the Ivy League at much lower in-state tuition — though for international students they are usually full-pay and surprisingly expensive.
+The Public Ivies are a group of US public state universities considered comparable to the Ivy League academically, at much lower in-state tuition.
+For international students, though, they are usually full-pay and surprisingly expensive.

 Key Facts